There are several useful resources in Scotland and online which give access to records of births, deaths, and marriages.

 - Proclamations of marriages, deaths and burials.

-The indexes we hold at NLS cover births, baptisms and marriages only.
+The indexes we hold at the National Library cover births, baptisms and marriages only.

-The General Register Office for Scotland website provides a list of parishes and registration districts that are available.
+The National Records of Scotland website provides a list of parishes and registration districts that are available.
 The old parish registers are not complete for all dates for the whole of Scotland.
 Different parishes tended to collect different levels of detail in their records.

 Local public libraries in Scotland may also have microfilm copies of the old parish registers covering the area you are interested in.